 c.
 Strategy plan co-created to ease your concerns and answer questions.

-Edya Kalav (Eka Joyti) is a Sivananda Yoga Teacher (RYT-500) who has been working with children and families in a variety of educational settings since 1992.
-She has been to India twice to study yoga at the Sivananda yoga Vedanta Dhanwantari Ashram in Kerala, and in Chennai.
+Edya Kalev (Eka Joyti) is a Sivananda Yoga Teacher (E-RYT200) who has been working with children and families in a variety of educational settings since 1992.
+She has been to India twice to study yoga at the Sivananda Yoga Vedanta Dhanwantari Ashram in Kerala, and at the KYM in Chennai.
+In addition to teaching yoga, Edya is a MELT Method Master Trainer who travels the country leading teacher trainings for this self-care modality, and is pleased to be able to offer MELT to our Youth Retreat children as a complement to yoga.
 Edya’s focus has always been to welcome young people into learning by engaging both body and mind fully.
-She has been assisting Omkari with Youth Camp since 2006, and now co-leads both the Youth Camp and Family Week with her.
+She has been assisting Omkari with Youth Camp since 2006, and now co-leads both the Youth Camp and Family Week.

 Marta Gil (Gauri Devi)